Question

 An encoded ID is a unique reference to a specific ticket.
 Zendesk includes an encoded ID by default in every outbound notification email, which helps match replies to the correct ticket.

-This structure helps allow the email to thread to the corresponding ticket, even if no other references are present.
+This structure helps ensure that the email threads to the corresponding ticket, even if no other references are present.

-This use of encoded IDs only works for Zendesk support email addresses and does not work for external support addresses.
+This use of encoded IDs only works for Zendesk support email addresses and does not apply to external support addresses.

 How to access the encoded ID